drzeeshanahmed/Gene_VAREANT/README.md

 Note that for each of `DBSNP_PATH`, `DBNSFP_PATH`, and `CLINVAR_PATH`, those flags are optional and ignored if omitted.
 If included, a corresponding tabix-indexed file with the same basename (`{*}.tbi`) must exist in the same directory.
 Please refer to the SnpSift documentation for this.
+At least one of `--dbsnp`, `--dbnsfp`, and `--clinvar` must be provided to perform annotation.

 ### AI/ML-Ready Data Preparation